 Dogs are successfully treated for congestive heart failure in several ways: first, through diet.
 Dogs with congestive heart failure should be fed a low sodium (low salt) diet.
 Specific diets have been formulated for dogs with congestive heart failure.
 Your veterinarian will be able to explain how to feed the new diet.

-Medication including diuretics can help the dog expel the extra fluid, which reduces the load on the heart and other organs.
+Heart medication for dogs including diuretics and ACE inhibitors, like Benazepril, can help the dog expel the extra fluid, which reduces the load on the heart and other organs.
 Dilating medications can dilate the arteries or veins to relieve some of the fluid congestion on the heart.
-Digoxin is a medication that helps the heart beat more regularly.
+Vetmedin for dogs and Digoxin are both medications that helps the heart beat more regularly.

 Prognosis for the dog depends on early diagnosis and when the treatment can start.
 Untreated dogs have expectedly shorter life spans; whereas treated dogs can live several more years.